jzftran/jzftran/README.md

 ### Hi there 👋

-I'm Józef, a PhD candidate in molecular biology with a background in chemical biology and a passion for Python!
+I'm Józef, a PhD in molecular biology/bioinformatics with a passion for Python!

 ### Background 💭

-With a solid foundation in chemical biology and extensive research experience in molecular biology, I have made the decision to pivot my career towards becoming a Python developer.
-Currently, I am pursuing my PhD in molecular biology, where I have honed essential skills such as analytical thinking, effective communication and management, problem-solving, and meticulous attention to detail.
-These qualities are highly transferrable and invaluable in the world of software development.
+With a solid foundation in bioinformatics and molecular biology, I have successfully transitioned into a career as a Python developer.
+Having completed my PhD in molecular biology, I’ve honed essential skills like analytical thinking, problem-solving, effective communication, and attention to detail—qualities that have proven invaluable in software development.

 ### Projects 👷
 During my academic journey, I have actively engaged in various projects, showcasing my skills in both automation and web development for molecular biology research.
 Here are a couple of notable projects: